 Yoga 11s comes integrated with a 720p webcam.

 Yoga 11 has a built-in keyboard that you can fold out of the way to make it a tablet.
 The full-size QWERTY keypad and multi-gesture trackpad are excellent in the laptop mode.
+The keyboard is an ideal size for this laptop and makes typing and clicking comfortable.

 With a multi-touch display and Windows 8 experience, Yoga is impressive.
 Its 360 degree hinge is a unique design that makes it stand out from the rest.
 Just rotate the screen from the notebook mode, tent mode, stand mode or tablet mode.
 The tent mode is more or less similar to the stand mode, but Lenovo says it can be useful on uneven surfaces.
 And, the built in accelerometer lets the device rotate appropriately whether you hold it in the landscape or portrait position.
 In the tablet mode, you have access to volume buttons on the side and start button on the front, so there’s no need to look for the keyboard.